 Finding a Voice

-From her work behind a camera, Eudora learned we must always be ready: “Life doesn’t hold still.”
-Writing allowed her to capture some of that transience, and it helped her see connections between young and old, past and present, reality and perception.
+From her work behind a camera, Eudora learned we must always be ready.
+“Life doesn’t hold still,” she wrote.
+Through writing, Eudora captured some of that transience.
+She discovered connections between young and old, past and present, reality and perception.
 Each time she began a new story, her respect for the complexity of human beings—and for the threads that bind us together—grew deeper.

 After years of patiently fine-tuning her skills, Miss Welty found an enthusiastic editor.
-Your children, likewise, are learning skills today that will help them move forward in the world tomorrow.
+Likewise, your children are learning skills today that will help them move forward in the world tomorrow.
 Don’t let them get discouraged if they can’t see the end goal.
 Someday, they’ll look back and appreciate the preparation.

 Daring to Live